 - [1] Director is currently a member of each committee noted.
-The Special Committee was formed on August 5, 2021 and was dissolved on January 12, 2023. - [2] Table includes deferred share units ("DSUs") held pursuant to IGM's DSU plan (the "Director DSU Plan").
-In addition, Mr. O'Sullivan, in his capacity as President and Chief Executive Officer of IGM, participates in the share unit plan for Senior Executives of IGM and its participating affiliates (the "Executive Share Unit Plan").
-Mr. Tretiak also participated in the Executive Share Unit Plan when he served as Executive Vice-President and Chief Financial Officer of IGM.
-Under the Executive Share Unit Plan, Messrs.
-O'Sullivan and Tretiak have been awarded additional executive deferred share units ("EDSUs") or performance share units ("PSUs"), which are subject to performance-based vesting criteria. - [3] Calculated based on a February 17, 2023 closing price on the TSX of \$42.81 per Common Share.
+The Special Committee was formed on February 10, 2023 and was dissolved on April 3, 2023. - [2] Table includes deferred share units ("DSUs") held pursuant to IGM's DSU plan (the "Director DSU Plan").
+In addition, Mr. O'Sullivan, in his capacity as President and Chief Executive Officer of IGM, participates in the share unit plan for Senior Executives of IGM and its participating affiliates (the "Senior Executive Share Unit Plan").
+Under the Senior Executive Share Unit Plan, Mr. O'Sullivan has been awarded additional executive deferred share units ("EDSUs") and performance share units ("PSUs"), which are subject to performance-based vesting criteria. - [3] Calculated based on a February 23, 2024 closing price on the TSX of \$35.83 per Common Share.
 The value of a DSU of IGM is equal to the value of a Common Share. - [4] Voting control of IGM is held by the Desmarais Family Residuary Trust.
-See "Voting Shares and Principal Holders Thereof." - [5] 157,132,080 Common Shares of IGM are beneficially owned or controlled, directly or indirectly, through subsidiaries of Power Corporation, by the Desmarais Family Residuary Trust (excluding Common Shares held by Canada Life in its segregated funds or for similar purposes). - [6] Mr. Paul Desmarais, Jr. was first elected as a director of IGM on September 22, 1986; the date shown indicates when he was first elected as a director of IGM's predecessor corporation, 280 Broadway Holding Corp. (formerly "The Investors Group"). - [7] Mr. Bibeau was appointed to the Related Party and Conduct Review Committee effective May 6, 2022. - [8] Ms. Doniz was appointed to the Related Party and Conduct Review Committee effective May 6, 2022. - [9] Ms. McArthur was a member of the board of directors of Lunera Lighting Inc. ("Lunera"), an investee company of one of the private investment funds that GreenSoil Investments manages, from October 2017 to May 2019.
-Beginning in February 2019, Lunera commenced the process of a voluntary, board-supervised winding up of its affairs that required compromising amounts owing to its unsecured creditors.
-Lunera completed its dissolution process on July 30, 2019 after a Certificate of Dissolution was issued by the court in Delaware. - [10] Ms. Wilson was appointed to the Audit Committee effective May 6, 2022.
-Ms. Wilson ceased to be a member to the Special Committee and the Related Party and Conduct Review Committee effective May 6, 2022.
-Ms. Wilson attended all Special Committee meetings that were held prior to her departure from the Special Committee. - [11] Having attended less than 75% of the aggregate of all regularly scheduled meetings of the Board and committees on which he served during 2022, Mr. Paul Desmarais Jr. made the Chair of the Governance and Nominating Committee aware of the reasons contributing to his attendance record.
-The Chair recommended to the Governance and Nominating Committee that Mr. Desmarais Jr. continue with his service on the Board and stand for re-election at the Meeting.
-See "Statement of Corporate Governance Practices - Director Affiliations and Attendance".
+See "Voting Shares and Principal Holders Thereof." - [5] 157,132,080 Common Shares of IGM are beneficially owned or controlled, directly or indirectly, through subsidiaries of Power Corporation, by the Desmarais Family Residuary Trust (excluding Common Shares held by Canada Life in its segregated funds or for similar purposes). - [6] Mr. Paul Desmarais, Jr. was first elected as a director of IGM on September 22, 1986; the date shown indicates when he was first elected as a director of IGM's predecessor corporation, 280 Broadway Holding Corp. (formerly "The Investors Group"). - [7] Effective January 1, 2024 the minimum equity ownership requirement for directors increased from \$375,000 to \$475,000 (see Compensation of Directors Director Compensation).